textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 }
 ~~~

-You can name your website by several domains — simply append its aliases in the same line of the virtual host section, separated by comma.
-Uncomment the `EnforceFirstHostname` directive if wanted to return webpages for visitors by only the first domain in your list (redirected 301):
+You can point to your website via multiple domains — simply append its aliases in the same line of the virtual host section, comma separated.
+Uncomment the `EnforceFirstHostname` directive if desired, to return web pages for visitors by only the first (primary) domain in your list (301 redirected):

 ~~~
 VirtualHost {
-  Hostname = www.my-website.com, my-website.com, our.org
+  Hostname = www.example.com, example.com, example.org
   #EnforceFirstHostname = yes
   ...
 }
 ~~~

-About more options and possibilities — on the [manual](//www.hiawatha-webserver.org/manpages/hiawatha), [how-tos](//www.hiawatha-webserver.org/howto), [FAQs](//www.hiawatha-webserver.org/faq), [forum](//www.hiawatha-webserver.org/forum) (and also in [Lithuanian](//on.lt/hiawatha) language).
+More options and further information can be found in the Hiawatha [manual](https://www.hiawatha-webserver.org/manpages/hiawatha), [how-tos](https://www.hiawatha-webserver.org/howto), [FAQs](https://www.hiawatha-webserver.org/faq) and [forum](https://www.hiawatha-webserver.org/forum).